reset/reset.github.com/guide-authoring-cookbooks.md

 After you've got your `metadata.rb` setup with some cookbook dependencies you need gather those dependencies and make them available to Vagrant.
 This can easily be done with Berkshelf

-    $ bundle exec berks in --shims
+    $ bundle exec berks install --shims
     Using myface (0.0.1) at path: '/Users/reset/code/myface'
     Installing artifact (0.10.1) from site: 'http://cookbooks.opscode.com/api/v1/cookbooks'
     Shims written to: '/Users/reset/code/myface/cookbooks'

 The `--shims` flag is very important to include.
-In case you have forgotten what shims are, they are the go between for your cookbooks on your host machine to your virtual machine - they are what make your cookbooks available within your virtual machine.
+In case you have forgotten what shims are; shims are the go between for your cookbooks on your host machine to your virtual machine.
+They are what make your cookbooks available within your virtual machine.

+You may be wondering how Berkshelf was able to figure out where the artifact cookbook was located and how it retrieved it.
+When we generated the cookbook earlier on it created a file called `Berksfile` at the root of the myface cookbook.
+This file is read by the `berks` command when you run the install command.
+If you open the Berksfile that was generated for you, you will see just one line with one word

+    metadata

+If you are familiar with RubyGems and Bundler this is similar to the their `gemspec` keyword.
+Berkshelf will inspect the `metadata.rb` file of the cookbook and recursively download the dependencies of your cookbook and their dependencies (and so on).
+Berkshelf will search the Opscode community site for a cookbook matching the version constraint if you do not explicitly provide a source for the artifact cookbook in your Berksfile.

+If the version of the artifact cookbook wasn't available on the Opscode community site or you just want to host things locally an explicit source can be provided for where the cookbook can be found

+    cookbook 'artifact', '~> 0.10.1', chef_api: :knife

+This entry in your Berksfile would tell Berkshelf to look at at Chef API using your Knife configuration for authorization to download the artifact cookbook.
+Let's leave things as is for now for the purposes of this guide.

 Now if we re-run the Vagrant provisioner we should no longer have a NameError exception raised for the missing artifact_deploy Light-weight Resource and Provider (LWRP).